 If you know other people who are also spending Christmas alone you could suggest that you go out as a group, even just for a drink at your local, or organise a get-together at someone’s house where each person brings part of Christmas lunch.

 If you have a Twitter account, you can take part in Sarah Millican’s annual #JoinIn Campaign and talk to others who want to be sociable on Christmas Day.
 Meeting people online can be a great place to start!

 You could consider volunteering at a local homeless shelter or for a befriending service such as Silverline.
 Volunteering can be a great way to meet like-minded people and it can be incredibly rewarding.
 Visit Do-it.org to see where your nearest volunteering opportunity is or look into volunteering for the Community Christmas event for older people.

 Alternatively, if you can, could you go and visit a friend?
 Or if you can afford to, why not book a break and go away somewhere nice for a few days?
 This will give you something to look forward to and new festive memories to look back on.
 Or, have you ever thought of becoming a house sitter?
 You can also take a look at different social travel apps which help you connect with like-minded people wherever you’re travelling to.

 Christmas on your own, particularly the first one, can be really hard.
 If you’re finding it daunting, have a chat to a friend or family member and let them know how you feel.

 Support at Christmas

-If you’re worried about loneliness at Christmas, you can find out our helpline opening hours and where to get support on our Christmas support post.
-It’s completely free to get in touch with us if you work (or have worked) in the automotive industry, or you are dependent on someone who is.
+If you’re worried about being lonely at Christmas time, you can find out our helpline opening hours and where to get support here.
+We’re here for anyone who works (or has worked) in the automotive industry, or you are dependent on someone who is.